 Assets are generally valued at their acquisition cost, production cost, or market value.

-Until 31 December 2019, capital gain has been generally calculated as the difference between the sale price and the fiscal value of the capital assets (i.e. all costs related to the acquisition of capital assets).
+Until 31 December 2019, capital gain had been generally calculated as the difference between the sale price and the fiscal value of the capital assets (i.e. all costs related to the acquisition of capital assets)and taxable gain basis represented 20% from the capital gain.
+The respective taxable portion has been taxed at the standard tax rate.

 Also, prior to 2020, the capital gain was included in the total gross amount of income for the year in which the capital assets were sold (alienated).
 Capital gains were decreased by capital losses registered in the current or previous year.
 Some examples of capital assets include shares, plots of land, options to purchase or sell capital assets, etc.